grew-nlp/grew_match_quick/README.md

 ## Starting with a JSON file describing a list of corpora

-The expected JSON file must list of corpus, each one described as above.
+The expected JSON file should contain a list of corpus, each one described as above.

 See file [UD_2.14.json](https://github.com/grew-nlp/corpusbank/blob/main/UD_2.14.json) in the online Grew-match config for an example.